Trust us with finishing your quilts!

 What about the backing selection?

 You will supply the quilt backing, whether chosen from the Store offerings at your consultation or provided from your stash or another source.
 Quilt backing is not included in the cost of E2E quilting services.
 The quilt backing must measure 4” wider than the quilt top on all four sides.
-If the backing is pieced, the seams must be pressed and approved by the quilter at the consultation.
+If the backing is pieced, the seams must be pressed, run horizontally and approved by the quilter at the consultation.

 Who applies the binding?